 - Arm rests

 - The amount of tension the back has (how much will the back bounce as you sit)

-Full disclosure, some of these I personally would never use, but they sure are fun!
+Full disclosure: some of these I would personally never use, but they sure are fun!

 How often do you wish you could take a nap under your desk?
 With this hammock you could!
 Or this desk treadmill: for the person who just doesn’t have the time to go to the gym.